China in November 2025: Ultimate Travel Guide in Autumn

 Southern China

-Southern China is generally mild in November, ideal for exploring natural landscapes, ancient towns, and cities.
-Average temperatures in areas with gentle terrain, such as Guangxi, are around 17℃; the temperatures in areas with large altitude drops, such as Yunnan, fluctuate between 10 and 20℃.
+In November, weather in Southern China is pleasantly mild, making it ideal for exploring natural landscapes, ancient towns, and cities.
+Travel to areas with gentle terrain like Guangxi, expect average temperatures to be around 17℃, while travel to places with varied altitude such as Yunnan, the temperatures fluctuate between 10 and 20℃.

 Eastern China